 Brokered CDs are more liquid than bank CDs because they can be traded like bonds on the secondary market.
 But there is no guarantee you won’t take a loss.
 The only way to guarantee getting your full principal and interest is to hold the CD until maturity.

-Don’t assume all brokered CDs are backed by the Federal Deposit Insurance Corp.
-It’s up to you to do your due diligence and look for that FDIC seal on the broker’s website.
-You should also watch out for brokered CDs that have call options.
+Don’t assume all brokered CDs are backed by the FDIC.
+It’s up to you to find out.
+You should also watch out for brokered CDs that are callable.
 And before you invest, check on fees and early withdrawal policies.

-Most CDs let you make only an initial deposit.
-But add-on CDs let you make multiple deposits into the account during the CD’s term.
-However, how many deposits you can make into an add-on CDs varies.
-So, make sure you read the fine print.
+With most CDs, you make only the initial opening deposit and you cannot add to it during the term.
+But add-on CDs let you deposit more money into the account during the CD term, like a savings account.
+However, the number of additional deposits you can make with an add-on CDs varies, so be sure you read the fine print.

 Other CD strategies